egibs/python-fips/README.md

 ## Troubleshooting

 Building Python with a specifc OpenSSL version can be pretty tedious.

-If building OpenSSL using `--prefix=/some/path`, ensure that the Python build reflects this by adding `--with-openssl=/some/path/openssl` to the `configure`.
+If building OpenSSL using `--prefix=/some/path`, ensure that the Python build reflects this by adding `--with-openssl=/some/path/openssl` to the `configure` step.

-Also, adding `-Wl,-rpath=/opt/python-fips/lib` to `LDFLAGS` during the Python `./configure` step along with `echo "/opt/python-fips/lib" > /etc/ld.so.conf.d/python.conf` + `ldconfig -v` can resolve some library issues (and even correctly detecting the new Python installation).
+Also, adding `-Wl,-rpath=/opt/python-fips/lib` to `LDFLAGS` during the Python `./configure` step along with `echo "/opt/python-fips/lib" > /etc/ld.so.conf.d/python.conf` + `ldconfig -v` can resolve some library issues (and even enable the correct detection of the new Python installation).

 More discussing on this can be found here:
 - https://stackoverflow.com/a/38781440